Equipment

 For these tools to work effectively and humanely you need training on their usage.
 They must be the correct size, they must be fitted properly, and they must be introduced with care and intention.

 When these collars go tight they distribute pressure more evenly around the neck in a way that feels totally new to the dog.
-This new feeling gives us a chance to reset the "leash conversation" with the dog.
-On the mild end is the simple Martingale collar which makes a great little "shink" sound when activated.
+For dogs that pull, this new feeling gives us a chance to reset the rules of the leash.
+On the mild end is the simple Martingale collar which makes an attention-getting "shink" sound when activated.
 The other end of the spectrum is the prong collar.
+However, none of these tools are likely to work if you simply slap one of these collars on your dog and expect results without training.
+Many dogs gradually start to pull again as they build up a tolerance to the discomfort of pulling while wearing a training collar.
+Then you're right back to where you started and you've possibly damaged your relationship with your dog.

 Martingale Collar